Guide to Visiting Utah National Parks in June

 Canyonlands in June

 The temperatures at Canyonlands National Park in June start to rise with highs in the 90s and lows in the 60s.
-Be sure to protect yourself from the sun and stay hydrated when visiting Canyonlands National Park in the summer!
+Be sure to protect yourself from the sun and stay hydrated when visiting Canyonlands in the summer!

 There are two popular districts to visit: